Applying to the Graduate Journalism Program

 A score of 550 (paper test), 213 (computer-based test), or 79 (internet-based test) on the Test of English as a Foreign Language (TOEFL) OR an overall band of 6.5 on the Academic Examination of the International English Language Testing System (IELTS) is considered the minimum acceptable for admission to The University of Texas at Austin.

 The School of Journalism prefers that you have at least a 600 (paper test), 250 (computer-based test), or 85 (Internet-based test).
 The School of Journalism will make final admission decisions based on all application materials, including test scores.
 In this competitive field, however, TOEFL scores are seriously evaluated.
+Recent applicants had an average TOEFL score of 105.

 Scores must be delivered electronically through your testing center or through ETS (Educational Testing Service).